yedidiaklein/moodle-antivirus_sanitization/README.md

 ## Troubleshooting

-If you encounter any issues or have questions regarding the Sanitization Plugin, please refer to the Me yedidia at openapp.co.il
+If you encounter any issues or have questions regarding the Sanitization Plugin, please open issues at : https://github.com/yedidiaklein/moodle-antivirus_sanitization/issues